elk-community/airwindows/README-ELK.md

 ## Additional notes

-* Due to the amount of plugins only a couple have been tested.
-Most should work but currently it is known that MV, PocketVerbs and ADT freezes the board.
 * Make sure that you update the submodules before trying to build.
 * For further compilation help.
 Look at our [documentation](https://github.com/elk-audio/elk-docs/blob/master/documents/building_plugins_for_elk.md).